sabre-io/sabre.io/source/katana/index.md

 product: katana
 ---

-sabre/katana is the codename for our next-generation cal, card- and webdav server.
-It builds upon sabre/dav, and adds a convenient management interface.
+sabre/katana is the codename for our next-generation CardDAV, CalDAV and WebDAV server.
+It builds upon [sabre/dav](/dav), and adds a convenient management interface.

 Developer preview